 Board: Niche Crux

 Camber Option: Camber Dominant Hybrid.
-Camber 2.0 with the flat section in the middle.
+Flatter mid section in the camber making it essentially camber 2.0.

 Stance: 21.5 Wide 15 Negative 12 Goofy